-Cup and Handle is a price pattern which can be observed in every time frames.
+Cup and Handle is a price pattern that can be observed in every time frame.
 After a downtrend price takes on some sideways and retraces to the previous peak forming a soft U-shape, a cup.
-Left and right peak are not necessarily at the same level.
+Left and right peaks are not necessarily at the same level.
 Afterword, price takes correction movements to usually 1/3 of the uptrend of the cup.
 This part forms a handle.
 The pattern ends when price breakouts of this correction and continues to rise.

 A trader should avoid cups with “V” bottoms and look for “U” shapes that last longer and, thus, provide a stronger signal.
 Cups also should not be too deep, and handles should last at most until half of the cup.
 Trading volume decreases as price declines and increases as soon as the price starts to increase testing previous peak.

 After the handle is formed trader enters in a position as soon as price breaks above the top of the cup as it is expected to rise after.
 Stop loss should be placed just below the lowest price of the handle.
 A take profit level can be determined by taking the distance from the bottom of the cup to the breakout level and placing it upward from the breakout.